 REND LAKE -

-- Bass were FAIR on plastics, jigs and spinnerbaits around cover and along break in 8-12 foot water, along bridge piers and along rocks.
+- Bass were FAIR on plastics, jigs and crankbaits around cover, along break in 8-12 foot water, along bridge piers and along rocks.

-- Bluegills are FAIR on wax worms, part crawler and crickets along shoreline cover and rocks with Sailboat Harbor being good shore fishing spot.
+- Bluegills are FAIR on wax worms, red worms and crickets along shoreline cover and rocks with Sailboat Harbor still a good shore fishing spot.

-- Crappie are FAIR on minnow and some on jigs around and over deeper brush with several small fish being caught.
+- Crappie were FAIR-GOOD recently mostly on minnow and a few on jigs out around and over the deeper brush with several small fish being caught.